GoogleChrome/kino/src/api/03-user-experience/07-autoplay.md

 </video>
 ```

-**Note:** Unless you provide your own UI for the video controls, make sure the
+**Note:** Unless you provide your own UI for the video controls, make sure
 to also use the `controls` attribute to let the browser render the default video
 controls.